CodeDarigan/WATDocRedux/source/pages/getting_started/introduction.rst

 This is a example of manual Unit Test.
 A Unit Test tests a unit of code, in this case our unit is the buy method of the Player object.

-There are three main problems with manual testing like this:
+There are three main problems with manual testing like this;

+* **Slow**

-1. Slow - You must run the test manually and set it into the correct state to test this.
+    You must run the test manually and set it into the correct state to test this.
 This can get very tedious depending on what you're testing and how many times you are testing it.

+* **Cluttered**

-2. Cluttered - Your code becomes cluttered with print statements and it is hard to seperate what is your game from what is your tests.
+    Your code becomes cluttered with print statements and it is hard to seperate what is your game from what is your tests.

+* **Refactoring is risky**

-3. Refactoring is a risk - Game Development is full of interacting systems which means refactoring one part of your code might break another part of your code you weren't expecting to be affected.
+    Game Development is full of interacting systems which means refactoring one part of your code might break another part of your code you weren't expecting to be affected.
 This can spiral out of control into a negative feedback loop where you're too scared to refactor your tests so you don't which makes your code even messier and even scarier to refactor.
 You can't even be sure what you broke assuming you were thorough with your print statements because there is too many output logs to spot the one missing (this is another case of point two).

-Automated Testing solves these problems (and more) because
+Automated Testing solves these problems (and more) because;

+* **Fast**

-1. Fast - Automated Tests by the nature of being automated tests are fast (or at the very least faster than you at testing).
+    Automated Tests by the nature of being automated tests are fast (or at the very least faster than you at testing).
 After the first time you have created your test, all you need to do is to click a button to run it.

+* **Isolated**

-2. Isolated - Automated Tests are methods that are used in a special script known as a "Test Suite" which keeps your tests isolated from your code.
+    Automated Tests are methods that are used in a special script known as a "Test Suite" which keeps your tests isolated from your code.

-3. Clarity - Due to the way the Tests are displayed in WAT, when you change code somewhere and it breaks code elsewhere.
-If you had a test for that now broken code, you should be able to navigate directly toward it through the clear use
+* **Clarity**

-3. Clarity - When you change your code and code breaks somewhere else WAT uses a red cross and a white name to show a failed test.
+    When you change your code and code breaks somewhere else WAT uses a red cross and a white name to show a failed test (as shown below) so it is easy to locate what is broken without pouring through a waterfall of print outputs.

     [ShowPassingAndFailedTestsInGUI]

 ***************
 Your First Test